cooperhewitt/js-cooperhewitt-images/README.md

 ## Thumbnail Grids: `jquery.imageGrid.js`

 `jquery.imageGrid.js` creates a grid of square thumbnails with rollover functionality.
-It assumes your markup is structured thusly:
+It assumes your markup is structured like this:

 ```
 <ul id="myImageGrid" class="thumbnails">